p2panda/p2panda/p2panda-core/README.md

 // The operation body contains application data let body = Body::new("Hello, Sloth!".as_bytes());

-// Custom extensions can be attached to an operation type CustomExtensions = ();

 // Create a header
 let mut header = Header {
     version: 1,